facebook/homebrew-fb/README.md

 Contributing
 ------------

-We use GitHub's [issue tracker][issue] for bug reports or feature requests.
+Please file bug reports and feature requests as GitHub issues against the individual project, not this repository - however, we do accept pull requests here.

 To do development on these formulae, first fork the repository on GitHub.
 Add your fork as a remote to your local clone: